Goals

 archive for browsing.

-Since the tests took place on different machines for Windows, Linux,
+Since the tests are conducted on different machines for Windows, Linux,

-and macOS systems, 7-Zip benchmark score (rounded) is reported for
+and macOS systems, 7-Zip benchmark score for each system (rounded) is

 reference in "Hardware settings" paragraph.